 Local parks will be provided in each neighbourhood so everyone will have access to open space within walking distance from their homes.

 Finalisation of Greater Macarthur 2040 will be accompanied by a grant program to ensure koala friendly planning and actions are values held by the new communities of the area.
-A $1M grant program (to be released over two years) will fund community groups, landowners and Councils to undertake koala research and build greater community awareness.
+A $1M grant program will fund community groups, landowners and Councils to undertake koala research and build greater community awareness.

-The proposed grant funding requirements will be set out in guidelines (to be released early in 2019) that will identify opportunities for funding for:
+The proposed grant funding requirements will be set out in guidelines that will identify opportunities for funding for:

 The Growth Area includes Cumberland Plain vegetation and is home to threatened species including the largest, disease-free koala population in Sydney.
-The Department is working with the Office of Environment and Heritage (OEH) to prepare a strategic conservation plan which will ensure that development avoids areas of high conservation value.
-This process will include the preparation of a Cumberland Plain Conservation Plan (CPCP) that will be exhibited in 2019.
+The Department is working to prepare a strategic conservation plan which will ensure that development avoids areas of high conservation value.
+This process will include the preparation of a Cumberland Plain Conservation Plan (CPCP).

 Greater Macarthur 2040 identifies koala habitat and movement corridors that will be protected from development.
 Care will be taken to manage the boundary between conservation land (including koala habitats) and urban development.